RandomStudio/tether-egui/README.md

 ![GUI screenshot](tether-egui.gif)

 ## Easy start

+### Install
+On a Mac with homebrew, `brew install RandomStudio/tap/tether-egui` should do it.

-If you have Cargo installed on your system, you can install using `cargo install tether-egui` and you can simply launch from the command-line any time using `tether-egui`.
+Alternatively, if you have Cargo installed on your system, you can install using `cargo install tether-egui`.

-...Or download the latest [release](https://github.com/RandomStudio/tether-egui/releases) for your OS and run it.
+...Or download the latest [release](https://github.com/RandomStudio/tether-egui/releases).

+### Run
+Simply launch from the command-line any time using `tether-egui`.

 ## Command-line options
-By default, Tether Egui will try to connect to an MQTT broker running at `tcp://localhost:1883`

-Launch without Tether (build your UI only) by passing `--tether.disable`
+By default, Tether Egui will try to connect to an MQTT broker running at `tcp://localhost:1883` Launch without Tether (build your UI only) by passing `--tether.disable`

 More options: `--help`
 ## Widgets available
 - Floating-point Number (64bit)
 - Whole Number (i64)
 - Colour (8-bit for R,G,B,A)
 - Boolean / Checkbox (e.g. for state)